 The 2.4 GHZ frequency spectrum is broken down into 11 channels.
 Channel 1 operates on 2.412 GHZ, channel 6 operates on 2.437Ghz and channel 11 operates on 2.462Ghz.

 If you and your neighbour both have your routers set to work on Channel 11, it's as though you have 2 radio stations playing different songs on the same channel.
 Whichever radio transmitter you are closer to is what your radio receiver (cellphone or laptop) will pick up.
 Only with lots of overlap and static.

 No one likes to listen to a static filled radio station.

 This "WiFi static" annoys people, especially when they can't figure out why the WiFi is so choppy when they are paying top dollar for a fast internet connection.

 Ideally, you'd use the least occupied distinct WiFi channel in your vicinity to minimize overlap of "stations".
 There are apps that can help with this.
 I use the Android app WiFi Analyzer to find out the best channel for routers I am working on.

-WiFi & Network Solutions in Toronto: TUCU is an IT Services Company in Toronto, offering IT network setup services and Business WiFi solutions.
+WiFi & Network Solutions in Toronto: TUCU is an IT Services Company in Toronto, offering IT network setup and support services and Business WiFi solutions.
 If the above tips didn't help, or your space is simply too large for a single router to handle, call us for permanent WiFi solutions.
 Schedule your free consultation today.